SuperJMN/ParrotDiscoReflight/README.md

-# ParrotDiscoReflight
+# Parrot Disco Reflight
-Application to replay Parrot Disco flights (video+data)
+## The application that will relive your most exciting flights

 If you own a Parrot Disco, I'm sure you look for a better way to enjoy you videos.
 This applications makes them more enjoyable because it will display an overlay with the data from your flight over your video 😃